-Round robin games are followed by round of 16 elimination games, Quarter Final games, Semifinal games, $3^{rd}$ Place game and Final game.
+Round robin games are followed by round of 16 elimination games, Quarter Final games, Semifinal games, 3^{rd} Place game and Final game.

-In the virtual competition, the qualification for division A and division B as well as the seeding for the round robin groups is determined prior to the first game of the main tournament.
+In the virtual competition the seeding for the round robin groups is determined prior to the first game of the main tournament.
 It may be based on an initial round of games, penalty shoot-outs, results from the previous RoboCup competition, or another similarly appropriate method determined by the Organizing Committee.
 The method of seeding needs to be announced at least one month prior to the start of the tournament.